-In Step 1, the e-MLDA selects a node-pair (i',j') in descending order of traffic volume, which is the same way of selecting the node-pair as MLDA does.
-Though there are other ways of selecting the node-pair to be accommodated (e.g., longest first, random), the effect of the order of node-pair to be accommodated on the performance is little (difference among the various ways are bellow 10% [9]).
-To ensure that traffics are able to reach any nodes, we start by setting up lightpaths between the pairs of neighboring nodes.
-Step 4 checks whether or not existing lightpaths are capable of accommodating the traffic $q{i'j'}$.
-If the available bandwidth T{tv} is insufficient to transport the IP traffic, new lightpaths are set up in Step 5.
-Since T{tv} is already available by existing lightpaths, the number of lightpaths required to accommodate the requested traffic volume is $\lfloor (q{i'j'} - T{tv})/C \rfloor$.
+In Step 1, the e-MLDA gives priority to setting up lightpaths between node-pairs that are directly connected by fiber.
+This operation is necessary to ensure the reachability between nodes.
+The e-MLDA selects a node-pair (i', j') in descending order of traffic volume, which is the same way of selecting the node-pair as the MLDA does.
+Though there are other ways of selecting the node-pair to be accommodated (e.g., longest first, random), the effect of the order of node-pair to be accommodated on the performance is little (difference among the various ways are bellow 10% [10]).
+Step 4 checks whether or not existing lightpaths are capable of accommodating the traffic $q{i'j'}$ .
+If the available bandwidth $T{tv}$ is insufficient to transport the IP traffic, new lightpaths are set up in Step 5.
+Since $T{tv}$ is already available by existing lightpaths, the number of lightpaths required to accommodate the requested traffic volume is $|(q{i'j'} - T{tv})/C|$ .

 Step 5.1 deals with the case where we are able to set up enough lightpaths to accommodate the requested traffic.
-However, in IP over WDM network, we must consider the property of the IP, that is, only the shortest path is utilized by IP traffic, even if multi-hop lightpaths with larger hop count are available.
+However, in IP over WDM network, we must consider the property of the IP, that is, the shortest path is utilized by IP traffic, even if multi-hop lightpaths with larger hop count are available.
 To avoid the situation where multi-hop lightpaths with different hop counts are set up between any node-pair, we divide any lightpaths that originate at node t and pass through node v at node v.
-In Step 5.2, if we are unable to set up the required lightpaths because too few wavelengths are available, we set $v \leftarrow B{tv}$ and go back to Step 4 in order to accommodate q{ij} between nodes t and B{tv} .
-Note that, after $q{i'j'}$ has been accommodated between t and B{tv} , Step 5.1 sets t to B{tv} and v to j'.
-We then try to set up a lightpath between nodes B{tv} and j'.
+In Step 5.2, if we are unable to set up the required lightpaths because too few wavelengths are available, we set $v \leftarrow B{tv}$ and go back to Step 4 in order to accommodate $q{ij}$ between nodes t and $B{tv}$ .
+Note that, after $q{i'j'}$ has been accommodated between t and $B{tv}$ , Step 5.1 sets t to $B{tv}$ and v to j'.
+We then try to set up a lightpath between nodes $B{tv}$ and j'.